brandon-rhodes/python-patterns/gang-of-four/composite/index.rst

     “Flat is better than nested.”

+The big exception,
-The realm in which hierarchy does reign supreme today is the document.
+the realm in which hierarchy does reign supreme today, is the document.
 Documents are almost universally processed and represented as a hierarchy of sections and paragraphs beneath which are spans of bold and italics and hyperlinks.